 If you’re wondering where to eat in Seville, then be sure to stop by Bodega Santa Cruz Las Columnas, one of the most famous tapas bars in the entire city since it’s cheap and delicious (Los Coloniales and Bar El Baratillo are great choices too).

-And for a great, centrally located, budget-friendly place to stay, I highly recommend Cathedral House Sevilla!
+And for a great, centrally located, budget-friendly place to stay, I highly recommend Cathedral House Sevilla, as well as some of the best family hotels in Seville, Spain.

 By: Claire of ZigZag On Earth